Constitution of the Maryland Dermatologic Society

 Section 1 – Changes in the dues structure must be approved by the society-at-large.

-Section 2 – All active, associates and affiliate members must pay dues.
+Section 2 – All active and associate members must pay dues.

-Amendments to this Constitution may be adopted by a two-thirds (2/3) vote of the MEMBERS WHO CAST A VOTE.
+Amendments to this Constitution may be adopted by a two-thirds (2/3) vote of members who cast a vote.
 The proposed amendment must be submitted in writing to the membership before the vote is taken.